 An Eldritch Place

 His new employer seems a little weird and distracted.
 “Have you ever imagined a color that doesn’t exist?” he asks Abdul.
 “My wife did.”
 The man also has a nasty bite on his arm that he doesn’t explain.
-Then he disappears for the next two days.
+He disappears for the next two days.

 Abdul soon learns from a nosy neighbor-lady that his employer’s wife Sonia hasn’t been seen in a month.
 The couple were archeologists, but there was some trouble after “they’d been too far,” or so they told her.
 The neighbor predicts that Sonia’s body will eventually turn up hacked to pieces by her husband.

 What does turn up in the garage is a recorded message from his employer along with a collection of photographs, papers, and other items that Abdul doesn’t understand.
-His employer’s cute little yellow sportscar is also back in the garage; that message included instructions that Abdul should let nothing out of the car.
+His employer’s cute little yellow sportscar is also back in the garage, although Abdul didn’t see anyone drive it in.
+That message included instructions that Abdul should let nothing out of the car.

 So naturally, Abdul opens the trunk and the driver’s door and sees that the car is unoccupied.
-Then he sits down inside behind the wheel.
+He sits down inside behind the wheel.

 It’s an interesting story, but even though I’ve seen it several times, there are parts of it I don’t feel I understand yet.
-There was a photo the thing in the trunk was clutching, of the missing Sonia pointing at the statue; we don’t get a good look at it at that point, but it features under the end credits.
+The thing in the trunk was clutching a photo of the missing Sonia pointing at the statue; we don’t get a good look at it at that point, but it features under the end credits.
 Obviously, the couple had “been too far” in their little car to the same eldritch place Abdul has just visited.
-They were jumping back and forth, which explains some of the peculiarities Abdul has witnessed.
+They were jumping back and forth, which explains some of the peculiarities Abdul witnessed.
 Whatever bit the husband’s arm infected and transformed him.
 Did his wife bite him?
 Or was she also bitten by something on a previous visit and has already suffered the same fate he has–and is she hacked up somewhere, as the neighbor predicted?